oliversavio/oliversavio.github.io/_posts/2017-01-17-java8-features-I-learnt-writing-an-access-log-summarizer.markdown

 comments: true
 ---

-Java 8 has been out for quite some time now and I thought the best way to get up-to speed with the new features is to dive in head first and learn along the way while I code a solution to a real world problem.
+Java 8 has been out for quite some time now and I thought, the best way to get up-to speed with the new features, is to dive in head first and learn along the way, while I code a solution to a real world problem.

-Hence in this post I will document some of the interesting feature I was able to pickup and implement while code an access log summarizer.
+Hence in this post I will document some of the interesting features I was able to pickup and implement while coding an access log summarizer.
+I will not cover the topics in-depth, but will link to useful resources.
 I hope others like me who have experience with lower versions of Java will find this useful.

 The Access Log Summarizer source code is available [here][access-log-summarizer]